Divya Dutta: Early life

-Modeling career

-Before venturing into cinema, she modelled for regional television commercials in her home state of Punjab.
-In 2001, she appeared in the music video "Romeo" by music duo Basement Jaxx, from London, England.

-Acting career
+Career

+1994–2003: Early work and breakthrough in Punjabi films

 Dutta made her film debut in 1994 with the film Ishq Mein Jeena Ishq Mein Marna.
 She followed this by playing the supporting role of Bindiya in the 1995 film Surakshaa, alongside Suniel Shetty, Aditya Pancholi, Saif Ali Khan and Sheeba.
 The film performed very well in the overseas markets, especially Norway and Sweden.
 The same year, Dutta earned her first leading role opposite Salman Khan in the 1995 drama film Veergati, portraying the role of Sandhya.
 However, the film became a flop at the box office.

 The following year, Dutta played supporting roles in three releases- Agni Sakshi alongside Jackie Shroff, Nana Patekar and Manisha Koirala, Chhote Sarkar alongside Govinda and Shilpa Shetty, and Ram Aur Shyam.
 In 1997, she played small roles in Raja Ki Aayegi Baraat, alongside Rani Mukerji, as Sharda's sister and in Daava as Deepa, alongside Akshay Kumar and Raveena Tandon.
 Dutta had four releases in 1998, playing small roles in Gharwali Baharwali and Bade Miyan Chote Miyan, but appearing as the female lead, Milli, in the film Iski Topi Uske Sarr.
-However, her performance was criticised as "wooden".
 She also played the role of a prostitute in the Pamela Rooks drama Train to Pakistan set during the time of the partition of India, in 1947.